Frequently Asked Questions about Neurofeedback

 - Anger Issues

 IS NEUROFEEDBACK SAFE?

 EEG Neurofeedback training only presents information to the brain about how it is performing.
 Nothing in being input into the brain.
-The decision to increase or decrease EEG frequencies is made by the individual much like execrcise.
+The decision to increase or decrease EEG frequencies is made by the individual much like exercise.
 EEG Neurofeedback training is increasing in popularity because it is safe, drug free, and the results are remarkable.
-During training the individuals brain waves are training therefore it is now considered standard of care to begging neurofeedback training by doing a QEEG assessment.
+During training the individuals brain waves are training.
+Therefore it is now considered standard of care to begin neurofeedback training by doing a QEEG assessment.
 Many centers skip this very important step because they do not have the training or the expensive equipment to record EEGs.
 Using QEEG-guided neurofeedback is considered the safest and most effective method.

 HOW MANY SESSIONS ARE REQUIRED?